stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 using `record`.
 It does not matter if `soap_destroy` and `soap_end` are called beyond the scope of `SSN`.

-To facilitate our class methods to access the managing context, we can add a soap context pointer to a class/struct:
+To facilitate class methods to access the managing context, we can add a soap context pointer to a class/struct:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     class ns__record